FraunhoferIOSB/GreasePad/index.md

 ## References
 Details on the utilized methods can be found in the following papers:

+- J. Meidow (2023) [Geometric Reasoning for the freehand-drawn Delineation of 2D Geometries](https://doi.org/10.1016/j.isprsjprs.2023.05.001).
+ISPRS Journal of Photogrammetry and Remote Sensing, vol. 201, pp. 67-77
 - J. Meidow and L. Lucks (2019) [Draw and Order - Modeless Interactive Acquisition of Outlines](https://doi.org/10.5194/isprs-annals-IV-2-W7-103-2019).
 ISPRS - Annals of Photogrammetry, Remote Sensing and Spatial Information Sciences, vol. IV-2/W7, pp. 103-110
 - J. Meidow, H. Hammer, and L. Lucks (2020) [Delineation and Construction of 2D Geometries by Freehand Drawing and Geometric Reasoning](https://www.isprs-ann-photogramm-remote-sens-spatial-inf-sci.net/V-5-2020/77/2020/).
 ISPRS - Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, vol. V-5-2020, pp. 77-84